Avinash10000/SARBnet/README.md

 ## Step 4: Run SARBnet_2.ipynb (constants and requirements)
 Download all required modules and specify the constants you need
 ## Step 5: Run SARBnet_2.ipynb (take picture and classify picture)
 Run the code in the take picture section.
-Then, make sure you have a copy of the trained model (an output of step 3) in the same folder as SARBnet_2.ipynb.
+Then, make sure you have a copy of the trained model (linked to on 'train_model(h5).md') in the same folder as SARBnet_2.ipynb.